SigurdJanson/shinyCSVImpoMod/README.md

 **user-defined**.

 -   **as-is**: the module reads the data as it is given in the CSV file.
     The GUI is merely a preview.
-The users cannot merely de-/select columns it.
 -   **desired**: the format is defined by the application that calls the module.
 The GUI shows a preview to the users.
 If the CSV format does not fit the required specification users can change the settings to